- The managers invest flexibly, in all types of bonds, with very few constraints placed on them

 The managers hope to provide some income and capital growth over the long term, and so the fund could form part of a more conservative portfolio.
 The fund isn’t as income-focused as some bond funds though, so it’s best thought of as a way to diversify a portfolio.
 The managers can invest in high-yield bonds which are higher risk, and have the flexibility to use derivatives which if used also add risk.

-The fund is co-managed by Stuart Edwards and Julien Eberhardt who became co-managers of the fund in August 2020 and August 2021 respectively.
-Stuart Edwards will be lead manager.
+The fund is co-managed by Stuart Edwards and Julien Eberhardt who took over running the fund in August 2020 and August 2021 respectively.
 Despite their relatively short tenure on this fund, both managers have been part of the fixed income team at Invesco for well over a decade and have contributed investment ideas for a number of years.

 Each co-manager has a number of other fund management responsibilities, but we’re satisfied that there is appropriate overlap, applicable experience, and they have the support of a strong fixed income team based in Henley.
 There is relevant analytical crossover between some of these other responsibilities, most notably with Edwards’ management of the Invesco Global bond fund.
-We expect to see Edwards lead on wider economic views and the way the fund’s invested off the back of this, while Eberhardt will contribute more to credit selection.
+Edwards leads on formulating wider economic views and the way the fund’s invested off the back of this, while Eberhardt contributes more to credit selection.

 The managers combine their analysis of the economy and individual bonds to shape the portfolio.
 They can invest in all types of bonds, with very few constraints placed on them so the fund is invested in whichever parts of the market the managers think are offering the best value.
 They aim to shelter the portfolio when they see tough times ahead by increasing exposure to cash and government bonds and seek stronger returns as more opportunities become available.
 This means the performance of the fund relies on the managers' ability to interpret the bigger economic picture and their success in altering the fund's investments based on what they see.